timkim0713/custom-classification/README.md

 ﻿# Custom Multiclass Classification from Crawling Images and Training Custom Model to Predicting Classification

 ## Overview
-This project is divided into 2 parts.
+This project is divided into 3 parts.
 I. Using Selenium to crawl hundreds of google images of desired keyword II.
 Use those images to train your multiclass classification model.
+III.
+Predict the classification of an image of your choice using the trained model.

 ### I. Crawling